silksil/NOTES-CHEATSHEET/other/design-patterns/object-vs-functional-programming.md

 ##  FP tries to minimize state by using pure functions as much as possible.
 A mathematical function, or ‘pure function’ operates on the supplied arguments and returns a result and does nothing else.
 It:
+- Returns
-- Has no ‘side effects’.
-Doesn't change something outside function
+- Has no ‘side effects’: doesn't change something outside function.
 - Deterministic: return the same thing.
 -